Mohammad Shafiq Hamdam: As a writer

-Hamdam looks at democracy as a new phenomenon in Afghanistan and emphasizes on reform and fighting corruption.
-He wrote in Unipath is a professional military magazine published quarterly by the Commander of the United States Central Command as an international forum for military personnel in the Middle East and Central Asia region: Governments and institutions work differently in democratic societies.
+Hamdam looks at democracy as a new phenomenon in Afghanistan and emphasizes reform and fighting corruption.
+He wrote in Unipath a professional military magazine published quarterly by the Commander of the United States Central Command as an international forum for military personnel in the Middle East and Central Asia region: Governments and institutions work differently in democratic societies.
 He claims that it is not only fighting terrorism and extremism but also good governance that are key priorities for Afghanistan.
 He sees the weak rule of law and the existence of "impunity circles" and safe havens for corrupt individuals and officials in Afghanistan and abroad as the primary contributors to violations of human rights and injustice.

 Mohammad Shafiq Hamdam recovering after being injured in the August 15, 2009 Kabul bombing near NATO Headquarters.

 He believes that the Afghan and U.S. governments were not able to define their relationship for more than a decade.
 Hamdam wrote in his opinion editorial, A Decade of Relations Without Definition, that the Afghan-U.S. relationship should not be based only on dying and killing for each other.
 Still, it should be based on social, economic and political interests as well.
 Numerous opportunities already exist to build that long-term and stable relationship.
 At the moment, some Afghans see the presence of the U.S. in Afghanistan as a world policing force against Al-Qaeda and the Taliban.
 Hamdam is advocating for peace in Afghanistan, and he believes that through only military means, the war in Afghanistan cannot end.
 However, the Taliban repeatedly asked for the full U.S. troops withdrawal.
 Still, Hamdam wants the U.S. and NATO's long-term presence in Afghanistan.

 On August 15, 2009, Hamdam was wounded in a suicide car bombing near NATO Headquarters in Kabul.
 The attack killed several people and injured nearly one hundred others.
 Hamdam sustained multiple injuries, including shrapnel wounds to his face and body, and required surgery on his eye.
 He later returned to professional duties after a period of medical treatment and recovery.